Then and Now – Johnson & Johnson

 - I started writing about JNJ here – some eight-plus years ago.
 These were the very early days of this blog.

-- In 2009, I was transitioning out of big bank mutual funds and I started looking at various U.S. dividend paying stocks to buy and hold.
+- In early 2009, I was transitioning out of big bank mutual funds and I started looking at various U.S. dividend paying stocks to buy and hold.
 I found the dividend history of Johnson & Johnson (among other U.S. dividend aristocrats) very appealing.

 - Based on the historical juicy dividends delivered by this company, I believed JNJ along with a few other healthcare stocks would make a great home in my Registered Retirement Savings Plan (RRSP).
 This is because I could not only reinvest all the dividends paid by JNJ tax-deferred, I could also avoid withholding taxes on U.S. stocks if I kept such U.S. stocks (or even U.S. ETFs for that matter) inside my RRSP (vs. a TFSA, vs. a non-registered taxable account, other).
 You can read more about where I invest based on asset location here.